Frequently Asked Questions

 Someone just signed up for our trip last minute and needs a passport.
 What should we do?

 To expedite a passport, allow 1-2 weeks.
 Find out more information on the State Dept website.
-Work with your missions point-of-contact to coordinate a same day turnaround at a passport issuing office in Chicago, New Orleans, etc.
+If less than 1-2 weeks, work with your PoC to attempt to coordinate a same-day turnaround at a passport issuing office in Chicago, New Orleans, etc.

 A team member has applied for their passport, but it has not come in yet and our trip departure date is rapidly approaching.
 What should we do?

 Check the status on the State Dept website.
-If no luck, please contact Mark Jent as soon as possible.
-Lipscomb Missions has contacts within U.S. Senator Lamar Alexander’s office who helps us track down last minute passport issues.
+If no luck, please contact your PoC as soon as possible.
+Lipscomb Missions has contacts within U.S. Senator Lamar Alexander’s office that can assist in resolving passport issues.